hlao002/rshell/README.md

 -The '|' symbol will execute piping and can be chained multiple times ( file '|' command '|' command '|' command)

+-Rshell v1.1 supports a extra function where rshell will let you perform Output Redirection on file descriptor of your choice by placing a number before output redirection symbols.

+	Example: g++ main.cpp 2> errors
+	Example: g++ main.cpp 2>> errors

 -The functions can be use together in a single command.
 Example: (wc -l < file|command|command >> output.txt)

 -If no new features are invoked, rshell v1.1 will execute the same as rshell v1.0.